 When you're done, click Save and exit Design Mode.
 You should see your form online and awaiting input.

 To view your Listing Page, click on the back button at the upper left corner of the Form Page.
 By default, after saving a Form Page, a Listing Page will be automatically generated.
 You should see all the fields that you just created auto-filled on the Listing Page as column headers.
 The Listing Page will function as a table with all entries displayed together as rows.

-You can also adjust the width of the columns with your cursor, just as you did previously for your Form Page.
-When you've finished editing the Listing Page, don't forget to Save the changes!
+You can also adjust the width of the columns with your cursor, just as you did on the Form Page.
+When you've finished editing the Listing Page, don't forget to Save changes!

 From the Form Page, when you change the name of one or more fields that are also displayed on the Listing Page, a pop-up window will ask whether you would like to update the field name(s) on the Listing Page as well.

 Note: If you choose not to update the field name(s) on the Listing Page, the pop-up window will no longer appear when you make future edits to the same field(s).

 Please note that once you have changed the design of the Listing Page, your changes are saved and Ragic will no longer autogenerate the Listing Page from the Form Page in order to avoid overwriting your design.
 This means that new fields must be manually added to both the form and listing pages.
 You can manually add new fields to a listing page from Design Mode by using the Field Picker.

 Tip: When in Design Mode, you can toggle between a listing page and a form page by using the arrow icon on the right.